scijava/scijava/docs/ops/doc/examples/mesh_viz.rst

 ..
 TODO: Update SciJava Ops Image -> imglib2-mesh

 The following script accepts the binary dataset as its sole input, and creates the mesh using the `marching cubes`_ algorithm, which is included within SciJava Ops Image.
-We then use SciJava Ops to compute mesh volume, and then convert the mesh into a ``CustomTriangleMesh`` that can be passed to the 3DViewer.
+We then use SciJava Ops to compute mesh volume, and then convert the mesh into a ``CustomTriangleMesh`` that can be passed to the 3D Viewer.

 .. tabs::